MechanicalRock/mechanicalrock.github.io/_posts/2020-02-24-transit-gateway.md

 - Internal Production Account: Runs your application for production use
 - Security Account: SIEM Infrastructure, watch this space for an AWS SIEM solution coming soon

-Whilst in AWS Organizations, enable the Resource Access Manager service at the Organization level, this will allow us to deploy and share aws transit gateway resource between accounts with auto-accept, automating the process.
+If you chose to use AWS Organizations, enable the Resource Access Manager service at the Organization level, this will allow us to deploy and share aws transit gateway resource to accounts with auto-accept, automating the process.
 This applies to any account that is a member of the Organization created.
 You can choose to Not allow External Accounts when we create the shared resource through cloudformation.

 We are now ready to configure the build pipeline in our Build/Tooling Account to deploy our infrastructure across the accounts.
 We get to adopt Pipeline-Pete's legendary Inception Pipeline.
-Each account will have their own cloudformation deployed from the Tooling account, utlising the cross-acount assume role for codepipeline and the Deployer role with specific permissions to create the AWS resources required.
+Each account will have their own cloudformation deployed from the Tooling account, utilising the cross-acount assume role for codepipeline and the Deployer role with specific permissions to create the AWS resources required.
 Each Workload Account will have their own account management pipeline and private code-commit repository.

 ### VPC CIDR and Subnet Planning

-Before we start deploying the infrastucture, we need to scope out and plan the IP Ranges the VPC CIDR's will use and slice them into Subnets that align with applications architecture.
+Before we start deploying the infrastructure, we need to scope out and plan the IP Ranges the VPC CIDR's will use and slice them into Subnets that align with applications architecture.
 The plan is to have the on-premise network forward all traffic destined for the 10.1.0.0/16 AWS network to the VPN associated with Transit Gateway, which means we need to create all of our VPC CIDR's under 10.1.0.0/16.
 To segment the 10.1.0.0/16 across our VPC's, we will use 10.1.0.0/21 for the first VPC CIDR, followed by 10.1.8.0/21 etc..
 Here is the complete breakdown of VPC CIDR and Subnets.
 It's important to get this right before anything is deployed, there are many online subnetting tools to help you size out what you need, or if you're an old school networking dude, 1's and 0 bit counting and masking it is!
 00001010.00000001.00001000.00000000

 ![alt text](/img/VPC-CIDR-Subnet.png)